alexlozdev/flutter_gallery_view/README.md

 # Image Gallery View
-A new plugin to show the list of network image and show it in a gallery view with hero animation
+A new plugin to show the list of network image and show it in a gallery view with hero animation Improved loading of network image from gallery_view 0.0.4

 ## Getting Started
     Feature